dustywhite7/Econ8310/SlidesCode/7 - Lasso.md

 There are **so** many reasons it matters, but it is especially important when working with wide data.
 - Do I have intuition about which variables are most important?
-- Are there variables I know I cannot omit to be sure that my model is valid (or ensure that it is accepted by policy-makers)?
+- Are there variables I know I cannot omit from my model to ensure that it is valid (or ensure that it is accepted by policy-makers)?

 ---

-# Algorithms
+# Reducing dimensionality via algorithms

 We will discuss two ways of reducing the dimensionality of our data.